Kevin Spacey sex assault trial: Elton John called as defence witness

 “I have no recollection of it.”

-Asked if Spacey visited their home again after the ball, Sir Elton said: “At the night that he attended the ball, he stayed over night at our house.”
+Asked if Spacey visited their home again after the ball, Sir Elton said: “The night that he attended the ball, he stayed overnight at our house.”

 Pressed again on whether he had returned after the event, he added: “I can’t remember him coming after that, no.”